 Online Appendix C's Figures C.1-4 give the empirical CDFs of proximities and Selten measures for the unconditional reference-dependent models we consider, again relaxing additive separability across goods.
 Figures C.1 and C.2 compare the CDFs for our 18 different kinds of reference-point model, again pooling over all 21 drivers.
 Figures C.3 and C.4 compare the CDFs for our three forms of reference-dependence, pooling over all 21 drivers.
 Figures C.2's and C.4's Selten measures show that in these data there are comparatively small differences among models' kinds and forms of reference-dependence.
 Expectations-based models usually have higher Selten measures than experience-based models, and unconditioned expectations-based models have measures almost as high as conditioned ones, though expectations-based models that are conditioned on day/night usually have even higher Selten measures.
-Expectations-based models with hours- and earnings-targeting have measures approximately as high as such models with only hours-targeting and somewhat higher measures than such models with only earnings-targeting.
-Figure C.4's demonstration that expectations-based models with only hours-targeting perform better than those with only earnings-targeting is surprising, given Camerer et al.'s (1997) and Farber's (2005, 2008) exclusive focus on earnings-targeting.
-We stress that this is not a "neoclassical" effect: Our analysis, like CM's, uses modelable targets to identify and distinguish the influence of hours via consumption utility from that via gain-loss utility (see (12) in Proposition 4's proof and (15) in Proposition 5's proof).
+Expectations-based models with hours- and earnings-targeting have measures approximately as high as such models with only hours-targeting and somewhat higher measures than such models with only earnings-targeting.25

-Accordingly, from now on we focus on unconditioned expectations-based models (still relaxing additive separability across goods), but we also report results for unconditioned experience-based reference-point models, in each case considering all three forms of reference-dependence.
+Accordingly, from now on we focus on unconditioned expectations-based models (also relaxing additive separability across goods), but we also report results for unconditioned experience-based reference-point models, in each case considering all three forms of reference-dependence.